-My first glimpse of USA soil was of course, the Los Angeles Airport.
+My first glimpse of USA soil was, of course, the Los Angeles Airport.
 It was a surprise to see how easy it was in their immigration.
-There was very minimal human intervention, they will only asssit you if you ask help.
+There was a very minimal human intervention, they will only assist you if you ask for help.
 Scanning your passport for the immigration interview was by machine.
-Then you pass by an immigration who will manually stamp your passport for your US entry.
+Then you pass by immigration who will manually stamp your passport for your US entry.
 Plus take your photograph.

-I did not had a hard time with my luggage as well.
+I did not have a hard time with my luggage as well.
 When I am about to exit the airport an airport customs officer just asked me one question.
-Probably he went through my declation papers and saw that I declared I have pastries with me.
+Probably he went through my deflation papers and saw that I declared I have pastries with me.

 ” Do you have chicharon?” he asked

 “No,” I said.

 “How come, most Filipino visitors I know bring those yummy things with them they arrive,” he smiled.